stbensonimoh/cbhg-volunteer-form/README.md

 netlify dev
 ```

  This runs the app in the development mode.
-It opens http://localhost:3000 in the browser and automatically reloads the page when changes are made.
+It opens the app in the browser and automatically reloads the page when changes are made.
 You can also see any lint errors in the console.

 ```bash
 npm test